-Instead of repeating "I am, I am, I am" all the time, why don't you repeat "Soham, Soham, Soham," which means "I am That," in other words, "I am God, I
+Instead of repeating "I am, I am, I am" all the time, why don't you repeat "Soham, Soham," which means "I am That," in other words, "I am God, I am He."
+(Selected Essays, p.
+27)

 The Siddhas residing in Siddhaloka repeat this spontaneous mantra [Soham] without stop, thereby remaining in the state of Siddhahood.